wangmj17/JSONBench/README.md

 ## Limitations

-The benchmark focuses on data analytics queries rather than search or single-value retrieval or mutating operations.
+The benchmark focuses on data analytics queries rather than search, single-value retrieval, or mutating operations.

 ## Pre-requisites